plantasia-space/plantasia.space-site/about.md

 ![Image](/img/maar-8.jpg){:.border.rounded.shadow}

->The Suns, the Moons, the mountains, the hills, the stones, the caves, the clouds, the rain, the seas, the rivers, the lagoons, the flora and the fauna are also part of Maar ritual soundscapes.
+>The Suns, the Moons, the mountains, the hills, the stones, the caves, the clouds, the rain, the seas, the rivers, the lagoons, the flora and the fauna are also part of my ritual soundscapes.

 ![Image](/img/maar-1.jpg){:.border.rounded.shadow}